stollener/100-days-of-code/log.md

 **Today's Progress:** Watched final lectures about past and futures of computer science, and solved some cumulative practice problems.

 **Thoughts:** As I skipped a day enjoying Seoul Jazz Festival, it's hard to come back to coding mind.

+### Day 15: May 21, 2018

+**Working on:** Intro to Computer Science (Udacity)

+**Today's Progress:** Keep practicing final problems of CS101 @udacity.

+**Thoughts:** One problem is difficult to solve, so I postponed it for tomorrow.
+I guess I can finish the course by tomorrow.
+Feel like I'm becoming lazy after I skipped a day.
+Have to more concentrate on the project.